Skip to main content

 Why didn’t we do this on the way in?
 We could have!
 And at only €7 per person, if walking isn’t your cuppa tea, you can take this method instead.

-Our feet might not agree, but we have no regrets taking the 8 hour hike.
-We wanted to see what all the fuss was about, and can understand why people would opt in to take the train.
+Our feet might not agree, but we have no regrets about taking the 8-hour hike.
+We wanted to see what all the fuss was about and can understand why people would opt-in to take the train.
 The views were worth every blister, and we enjoyed the best of both worlds.
-In the end, the entire trip cost us €55 each, including accomodation.
+In the end, the entire trip cost us €55 each, including accommodation.

 To Machu Picchu by Bus

-We are not 100% on prices per bus, but to reach Machu Picchu by bus and walking, you need to get to the nearby town, Hidroelectria.
+We are not 100% on prices per bus, but to reach Machu Picchu by bus and walking, you need to get to the nearby town, Hidroelectrica.

-From Ollantaytambo, ask for the collectivo to Santa Maria (around 15sol), and from Santa Marta, take the collectivo to Hidroelectricia.
-Both bus rides are around to 4 hours in total.
+From Ollantaytambo, ask for the collectivo to Santa Maria (around 15 sol), and from Santa Marta, take the collectivo to Hidroelectricia.
+Both bus rides are around 4 hours in total.
 So leave early!

 Once at Hidroelectrica, walk up towards the train station and you should see signs for Aguas Calientes, or ask any local.

-The walk will take 2.5 hours, and still requires you to walk along train tracks.
+The walk will take 2.5 hours and still requires you to walk along train tracks.
 The good news is that there is a somewhat paved path, making it slightly easier than our 28km trek.
-Since there is no road in or out of Aguas Calientes, ths is the route locals take so you won’t be alone.
+Since there is no road in or out of Aguas Calientes, this is the route locals take so you won’t be alone.

 From Machu Picchu to Ollantaytambo, Urubamba or Cusco

-We left the Machu Picchu site at 11.30am, and made it to Hidroelectricia by 2pm.
+We left the Machu Picchu site at 11:30 a.m. and made it to Hidroelectrica by 2 p.m.
 We brought our bags with us to MP, so we didn’t have to return to Aguas Calientes.

-We are aware this is a info-heavy blog, so we posted a step-by-step ‘how to’ guide here.
+We are aware this is an info-heavy blog, so we posted a step-by-step ‘how to’ guide here.

 Bravo fellow travellers, brav-bloody-o.